yvanyamp/spectrocloud-assignment/technical-writer/instructions.md

 - Carefully review the [style guide](../style_guide.md).

 - Use [markdown](https://www.markdownguide.org/) and its features.

+- Research the topic if you have no prior experience with Kubernetes.
+Ask yourself how you could present the information that would benefit both a beginner and an expert.

+- Ask yourself how the reference page you are editing can provide value in addition to the resource links provided in the text. *Hint* - replicating the offical Kubernetes documentation is not the answer.

 - Review grammar and language.
 Writing content littered with typos and awkward language results in a poor reader experience.